HGStyle/ffmpeg-online/font/README.md

 I release this CSS file in public-domain.
 I don't care about anyone to use that file.
 Do what the heck you want with it.

 The Ubuntu font files, even converted ones, are released under the [Ubuntu Font License](https://ubuntu.com/legal/font-licence) by the [Ubuntu Project](https://ubuntu.com/).

+Notice the fact that I use the same fonts and these same files in all my projects (lol).